mdjahidhasan009/JavaScript-Note/access_modifier.md

 console.log(symbols, properties); // [] []
 ```

-But while we are trying to access the private fields directly on browser environment it returns the variable value.
+But while we are trying to access the private fields directly on browser environment means browser console, it returns
+the variable value. **But if we paste this in `useEffect` of react component, it will throw an error like Node.js.**

 ```js
 class Test {